donkirkby/chess-kit/raw_rules/new_rules.md

 1. Los Alamos chess, or Tic Tac Chec?
 2. Is it more fun for the mover to draw a movement vector, instead of circling a target?
 It's definitely simpler to circle a target.
+3. Is it more fun to let the opponents choose whether piece or target is flexible?

 ### Equipment
 A standard chess set, a checker or a coin, plus a piece of paper, a pen, and a